 Figure 5.
-Comparisons of BCC-GEOS-Chem v1.0 simulated annual mean ozone vertical profiles to ozonesonde observations averaged over the ten regions (Fig. 3) from south to north.
+Comparisons of BCC-GEOS-Chem v1.0 simulated ozone vertical profiles to ozonesonde observations averaged over the nine regions (Fig. 3) from south to north.
 Black horizontal bars are the standard deviations of observations.
 Numbers of available sites and records for each region in 2012-2014 are given inset.

 Figure 6.
-Seasonal variations of ozonesonde observed (black lines) and model simulated ozone (red lines) at three pressure levels (300 hPa, 500 hPa, and 800 hPa) averaged over the ten regions (Fig.3).
+Seasonal variations of ozonesonde observed (black lines) and model simulated ozone (red lines) at three pressure levels (300 hPa, 500 hPa, and 800 hPa) averaged over the nine regions (Fig.3).
 Vertical black bars and grey shadings are the standard deviations of observations.
 The annual means of observed and simulated ozone concentrations and their correlation coefficients are shown inset.
 Values are 3-year averages for 2012-2014.

 Figure 7.
-Spatial and seasonal distributions of observed and simulated surface ozone mixing ratios over 2012-2014.
-The model results (right panels) are compared to observations at rural/remote sites from the TOAR dataset (left panels).
-910 Observations are averaged to the same model grid.
-Seasonal mean values for observations and model results, their spatial correlation coefficients (r), and the number of co-sampled grids (N) are shown inset.
+Spatial and seasonal distributions of simulated surface ozone mixing ratios (contours) over 2012-2014.
+The model results are compared to observations at rural/remote sites (circles) from the TOAR dataset.
+Seasonal mean values for observations and model results (sampled at corresponding TOAR data sites), their spatial correlation coefficients, and the number of co-sampled grids are shown inset.